reimagined/resolve/docs/modules/comments.md

 import { merge } from '@resolve-js/scripts'
 import createModuleComments from '@resolve-js/module-comments'

-// See the `options` section below for the full list of available options. const moduleComments = resolveModuleComments({
+// All of the options specified below are optional. const moduleComments = resolveModuleComments({
     aggregateName: 'CustomCommentsAggregateName', // default = 'Comments'
     readModelName: 'CustomCommentsReadModelName', // default = 'Comments'